tahamaqsood/Portal--project-Installation/README.md

-# Portal--project-Installation
-Create User/Privileges in MySQL.
+# Create User/Privileges in MySQL.

 1. Go to phpMyAdmin and then select database from sidebar.
 2. Click on Privileges from top bar.